What guitar accessories do you need?

 The JustinGuitar Beginner Song Course App

 In 2016 I teamed up with the Musopia crew to make a Beginner Song Course App, which as the name suggests is a guitar course for beginners that is based around songs!
 The lesson content is not as comprehensive as you'll find here on the site - BUT - it's got hundreds of beginner songs that you can play along with karaoke style with backing tracks which are awesome fun for beginners!
-So well worth a look at that as a compliment to your study on this course :) it's free to try out but then it's a paid subscription (we have to do it that way to pay the royalties due on the song rights!) but I think it's great value and we update it with new songs every month and are always looking to improve it with new features!
+So well worth a look at that as a complement to your study on this course :) it's free to try out but then it's a paid subscription (we have to do it that way to pay the royalties due on the song rights!) but I think it's great value and we update it with new songs every month and are always looking to improve it with new features!

 - LESSON STEPS -